readytogroove/readytogroove.github.io/_posts/blog/2015-03-10-tracking-your-cycles-with-groove.md

 ### Your body is not the average body. ###

 The first thing you need to realize is that your cycles are unique.
-Your cycles are totally different than someone else&rsquo;s cycles, and we built <a class="text-link" target="_blank" href="https://itunes.apple.com/app/id831795151">the Groove app</a> to reflect that.
+Your cycles are totally different than someone else&rsquo;s cycles, and we built <a class="text-link" href="https://itunes.apple.com/app/id831795151">the Groove app</a> to reflect that.
 That&rsquo;s why Groove automatically customizes and adapts...*just for you*!
 When you open Groove for the very first time, you&rsquo;ll answer a few simple questions about your goals and the regularity (or lack thereof) of your cycles.
 Using this info, Groove automatically customizes so that *your* app reflects *you*.

 ### Irregular cycles?
 Not to fear. ###